ehpc-lab/docker-conda-course/README.md

 ## Minimum commands to manage Docker images and containers
 ![plot](./figures/docker.png)

 The main elements of Docker are Dockerfile, Image and Container.
-For this tutorial, we do not use the Dockerfile and how to build up to it for the moment.
+For this tutorial, we do not use the Dockerfile and how to build up to it.

 **What is a Dockerfile?**
 <p>A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession.
+Using docker build, users can create an automated build that executes several command-line instructions in succession.
 This page describes the commands you can use in a Dockerfile</p>

 **What is a Docker image?**
-<p>A Docker image is a file used to execute code in a Docker container.
+<p>A Docker image is a file that executes code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Docker images also act as the starting point when using Docker.
 An image is comparable to a snapshot in virtual machine (VM) environments.</p>

 **What is a container in Docker?**
 <p>A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.</p>